Uterine fibroids and hysterectomy

 The procedure is typically performed in the following manner:

-Effect on Fertility: In general, UAE is considered an option for only those who have completed childbearing.
+In general, UAE is considered an option for only those who have completed childbearing.
 The American College of Obstetricians and Gynecologists advises women who wish to have children that it is not yet known how this procedure affects their potential for becoming pregnant.

-Complications: Compared to other procedures, women who have UAE miss fewer days of work.
+Compared to other procedures, women who have UAE miss fewer days of work.
 Serious complications occur in less than 0.5% of cases.
 In addition to potential impact on fertility, other postoperative effects may include.

 Some studies suggest that women with larger single fibroids or larger uteruses are not good candidates for UAE.
+Pedunculated fibroids are usually not treated with UAE due to the risk of severe pain in this setting following the procedure.

 Uterine artery embolization does not remove fibroid tissue.
 In the rare cases of sarcoma (cancer cells in the muscles of the uterus), this procedure may delay diagnosis and therefore worsen prognosis.